84rn/84rn.github.io/_posts/2015-04-16-constexpr-explained.md

 layout:     post
 title:      constexpr explained
 date:       2015-04-16 20:47:01
 summary:    The new standard introduces the <i>constexpr</i> keyword.
-In this post I will try to explain when to use it, and provide some examples.
+In this post I will try to explain when to use it and provide some examples.
 categories: programming c++11
 ---